Women in Research Conference Speakers 2020

 Stephanie Montesanti PhD

 Stephanie Montesanti, PhD, MA, BA (honours) is an applied health policy researcher with the School of Public Health (SPH) and Scientist with the Centre for Healthy Communities at the University of Alberta.
 Her research program is aimed at addressing the health disparities experienced by Indigenous peoples in Canada.
 Stephanie’s guiding principle is to be of service to the Indigenous communities who will benefit from her research.
-She partners with First Nation communities, regional and national Indigenous organizations, and government bodies on a range of health policy projects.
-She currently leads a CIHR study to examine the health and mental health impacts from the 2016 Alberta wildfire to Indigenous peoples and communities in the Regional Municipality of Wood Buffalo; she is collaborating with Indigenous service providers and researchers to advance Indigenous primary health care in Canada; and currently working with the Métis Nation of Alberta to develop a Suicide Knowledge Awareness Training Program.
-Stephanie has also worked in global health on maternal health projects in rural Cambodia and health information systems strengthening in Tanzania.
-Researcher presenting on what is community based participatory action research (CBPA).
+She partners with First Nation communities, regional and national Indigenous organizations, and government bodies on a range of projects on health policy, primary health care and mental health.
+Her current projects include a community-based project to examine the health and mental health impacts following the 2016 Horse River wildfire to Indigenous peoples and communities in northern Alberta, and working in partnership with Indigenous communities to develop a mental health strategy for the region; she is collaborating with Indigenous service providers and researchers to advance Indigenous primary health care in Canada; and currently working with the Métis Nation of Alberta to develop a Suicide Knowledge Awareness Training Program.
+She is also a strong advocate for patient engagement in the co-design of healthcare.
+Stephanie has also worked in global health on maternal health projects in rural Cambodia and health systems strengthening in Tanzania.

 What is community based participatory action research with Indigenous communities?